Erecting timber walls and floors in the workplace

 Core ideas you must understand for this topic

-• First and second fixings: First fix involves installing structural components like floor joists, roof trusses, and stud walls, while second fix includes fitting skirting boards, architraves, doors, and ironmongery.
+• First and second fixings: First fix involves installing structural elements like floor joists, roof trusses, and stud walls; second fix includes fitting skirting boards, architraves, doors, and kitchen units.

-• Interpretation of technical drawings: Understanding scale, symbols, and specifications to accurately measure, mark out, and cut materials.
+• Interpretation of technical drawings: Understanding symbols, dimensions, and specifications to accurately measure, cut, and assemble materials according to plans.

-• Health and safety regulations: Compliance with the Health and Safety at Work Act 1974, COSHH, manual handling, and use of personal protective equipment (PPE).
+• Health and safety regulations: Compliance with the Health and Safety at Work Act 1974, COSHH, and manual handling procedures to minimise risks on site.

 • Use of hand and power tools: Proficiency with tools such as circular saws, chisels, planes, nail guns, and routers, including maintenance and safe operation.

-• Material selection and properties: Knowledge of timber types (softwood, hardwood, MDF, plywood), their uses, and how to handle defects like knots or warping.
+• Material selection and properties: Knowledge of timber types (softwood, hardwood, MDF, plywood) and their appropriate uses, including moisture content and sustainability.

 Learning Objectives